FeedHive/twitter-api-client/.github/pull_request_template.md

 If applicable, add screenshots to demonstrate your changes.

 **Version**
 Which version is your changes included in?

+**PR Checklist**
+Please verify that you:

+- [ ] Ran all unit tests, and they are passing
+- [ ] Wrote new unit tests if appropriate
+- [ ] Installed the client locally and tested it manually
+- [ ] Updated the version in `package.json`